Fluid limit for the Poisson encounter-mating model: Analysis of the fluid limit

-As we have mentioned in Section \ref{sec1}, in \cite{GY14} we proved that the fine balance condition, given in Definition \ref{defnfineb}, characterizes panmixia for any finite population.
-The next theorem gives explicit formulas for the solution of the system of replicator equations and for the pair-type process under the fine balance condition. \begin{theorem} Assume that the fine balance condition (\ref{fb}) is satisfied.
+As we have mentioned in Section \ref{subsecprev}, in \cite{GunYil14a} we proved that the fine balance condition (given in Definition \ref{defnfineb}) characterizes panmixia for the species (in the context of finite populations).
+The next theorem considers infinite populations and gives explicit formulas for the solution of the system of replicator equations and for the pair-type process under the fine balance condition. \begin{theorem} Assume that the fine balance condition (\ref{fb}) is satisfied.
 Then

 and

 In particular,